Online Tips

 • Software generated spam lists

 Spammers can use software that simply inputs or builds a list of names or words, and combines each of these entries with a particular mail server's domain to create email addresses ('anyname@somedomain').
 Many of these addresses will be returned as undeliverable, but spammers can live with that, since many more will get through.
 You can see this pattern of construction if you look at the addresses in the To: line and find a sequence of names that are alphabetically close to yours followed by the same domain.
+One interesting solution to this spam problem that I heard and liked was to have ISPs charge a fraction of a cent for every email that is sent.
+This could be easily absorbed in your monthly charge for a private email account.
+For spammers, this would add up to big bucks on their bulk emailing, enough to make spamming not profitable.

 • Posting your email address on web documents